Guy-Shaw/mcml/README.md

 much the way the GNU/Linux `ls` command lists in a multi-column format (except for long format listings).

-Infact, the heat of the logic for determining how many columns will fit is taken right out of the GNU coreutils ls command.
+In fact, the heart of the logic for determining how many columns will fit is taken right out of the GNU coreutils `ls` command.

 But, `mcml` knows nothing of file names.
 Input is one element per line.